 We are a Family Integrated Church.
 This means that we love every member of our congregation and desire the young and the old to fellowship, worship and serve together.
 Because of this love, you will rarely find our congregation separating the young from the old, though at times we may choose to run certain events for specific age groups in order to serve the unique needs of our members.

-One of the first things you will notice in attending our services on Sunday mornings is that all of our members, from infant through elderly, are in our service singing and worshiping.
-We do not have a nursery, or a separate gathering for our children.
+One of the first things you will notice in attending our services on Sunday mornings is that all of our members, from infants through elderly, are in our service singing and worshiping.
+We do not have a nursery or a separate gathering for our children.
 We believe that Disciples of Christ learn best when they are in regular and consistent fellowship with the vast diversity of God’s people.
 Sometimes a baby will cry, or a child will make a sound, this is fine.
 We welcome the occasional sounds of children as a reminder that God has blessed us with the presence of children.

 In our worship services, we do not expect our children to stay seated and stationary.
 We recognize that God has given children great amounts of energy and so we encourage our kids, and those adults wishing to worship not only with their heart and mind abut also their body, to dance and sing and move in ways that are reverent but also free and artistic.